incumbent

 (quote-journal)

-A holder of a position as supplier to a market or market segment that allows the holder to earn above-normal profits.
+A holder of a position as supplier to a market or segment that allows the holder to earn above-normal profits.

 (inflection of)